rutgerkok/BlockLocker/README.md

 ### More advanced functionality
-I have kept the number of methods in BlockLockerAPI small, as each method will need to be around in all future versions of BlockLocker for the Bukkit API.
+I have kept the number of methods in BlockLockerAPI small, as each method will need to be around in all future versions of BlockLocker.
 If you need to do something more advanced, you need to venture outside the class.
 Keep in mind that your plugin might break in the future.

 Here's an example for checking whether redstone is allowed in the protection: